pikapods/docs.pikapods.com/tutorials/finance/index.md

 ## Explore Productivity-Related Apps

-Discover a range of [productivity-related apps](https://www.pikapods.com/apps#productivity) offered by PikaPods, tailored to enhance your management experience.
+Discover a range of [finance-related apps](https://www.pikapods.com/apps#finance) offered by PikaPods, tailored to enhance your management experience.
 Stay tuned for additional tutorials and guides on these apps.